Biden's executive order to promote competition in the U.S. economy includes over 70 initiatives | Business

 Biden's executive order to promote competition in the U.S. economy includes over 70 initiatives

+The fact sheet also cites research from the American Economic Liberties Project - an influential Washington-based anti-monopoly group - and said lower wages caused by lack of competition are now estimated to cost the median American household $5,000 per year.
+Reuters first reported Biden's plan to issue a competition executive order in late June and subsequently published stories on how it will impact industries such as farm equipment manufacturers, banking, rail and sea shipping.

 President Joe Biden will sign an executive order on Friday that includes 72 initiatives he wants over a dozen agencies to undertake to promote competition throughout the U.S. economy, according to a fact sheet released by the White House.
-The order goes after corporate monopolies across a broad swath of industries such as technology, banking and airlines and pushes government agencies to consider how their decisions will impact competition in an industry.
+The order goes after corporate monopolies across a broad swath of industries and specifically directs antitrust agencies to focus their enforcement efforts in the labor, healthcare, technology and agriculture sectors.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)